-This is a common question that gets asked by the insightful, but not scientifically inclined members of the music community:
+Today we received a common question that gets asked by the insightful, but not scientifically inclined members of the music community:

-That's a clever question.
 We know that the entire reason we need acoustic treatment is because sound bounces around off of the walls in the studio and makes a sonic mess.
 This leads to using absorption panels in specific places to keep this from happening while you suit in the mix position for critical listening.

-There are the types of panels called diffusors that take the energy of a sound wave and spread it out thinly across the space of your room by bouncing the sound off of itself.
+There are other types of panels called diffusors that take the energy of a sound wave and spread it out thinly across the space of your room by bouncing the sound off of itself.
 But here we're still talking about sound waves bouncing around.

 The real mystery is what happens inside of bass traps and absorbers?

 That question holds a hint in it.
 Sound doesn't disappear.
 As we engineers know from our studies of thermodynamics, the law of the conservation of energy states that no energy can be created or destroyed... in a closed system (such as our studio rooms for the most part) there is always the same amount of energy no matter what.